bitnine-oss/agensgraph/doc/source/ddl.rst

   The name of the label to drop.

  CASCADE
-  Automatically drop labels that inheriting the table(child table).
+  Automatically drop labels that inherit the table (child table).

  RESTRICT
   Refuse to drop the label if any child table exist.
 This is the default.